freenas/freenas-docs/userguide/storage.rst

 #endif truenas

-.. index:: Swap Memory
+.. index:: Swap Space
-.. _Swap Memory:
+.. _Swap Space:

-Swap Memory
+Swap Space
 -----------

 Swap is space on a disk set aside to be used as memory.
 When the %brand% system runs low on memory, less-used data can be "swapped" onto the disk, freeing up memory.

 For reliability, %brand% creates swap space as mirrors of swap partitions on pairs of individual disks.
 For example, if the system has three hard disks, a swap mirror is created with two of the drives, and the third drive is not used.
 A system with four drives creates two swap mirrors.

-Swap space is allocated when drives are added to a :ref:`vdev`.
+Swap space is allocated when drives are added to a vdev (see :ref:`ZFS Primer`).
 Swap space is 2 GiB by default.
 The size of space to allocate is set in :menuselection:`System --> Advanced` in the *Swap size in Gib* field.
 Changing the value does not affect the amount of swap on existing disks, only disks added after the change.
 This does not affect log or cache devices, which are created without swap.
-Swap can be disabled by entering *0*, but that is **strongly discouraged.**
+Swap can be disabled by entering *0*, but that is **strongly discouraged**.

 .. index:: Pools
 .. _Pools: